Shurtu-gal/quantum-learning/NOTES.md

 1. Use of quantum annealing to discover the optimised state instead of gate-based circuits.
 2. Implementation of CNN in Quantum
+3. Use classical methods to calculate spines and quantum to parallelize the process.